Jonesad-ETSU/awesomewm-config/README.md

 ## Functionality
-By default, Awesomewm comes with a set of fairly sane defaults.
+<p align='center'>By default, Awesomewm comes with a set of fairly sane defaults.
 However, many aspects of modern desktop environments are left to the user to work around or designate to external programs.
 As an example, the default Awesomewm config does not have any way to modify the volume of the system or display the battery life.
 To do so, you would need to install a third-party systray application or make a custom configuration.
 Another example comes in the form of the panel not hiding for fullscreen applications by default.
-My configuration offers the following features over the basic awesomewm config:
+My configuration offers the following features over the basic awesomewm config:</p>

 * On Screen Volume, Microphone Volume, and Brightness Controls
 * On Screen Battery Display